DuoDERM Signal® is a tapered-edge translucent wound dressing that signals when it is time for a dressing change.

 Frequent dressing changes on wounds with damaged or delicate sin surrounding the wound are not recommended.
 The wound should be inspected during dressing changes.
 Contact a health care professional if (1) signs of infection occur (increased pain, bleeding, wound drainage), (2) there is a change in wound color and/or odor, (3) the wound does not begin to show signs of healing and/or (4) any other unexpected symptoms occur.

 The dressing may be used on infected wounds only under the care of a health care professional.

 The use of this dressing neither guarantees nor warrants against AIDS or Hepatitis B Virus transmission.

 Store at room temperature (10°C-25°C, 50°F-77°F).
 Keep dry.

 |Antimicrobial format available|

 |Free Samples/Trials Available||●|

 First- and Second-Degree Burns

 Before using the dressing, clean the wound with an appropriate wound cleansing agent or normal saline and dry the surrounding skin.
 Choose a dressing size and shape to ensure that the dressing is 3cm larger than the wound area in any one direction.
-Remove the release paper from the back being careful to minimize finger contact with the adhesive surface.
+Remove the release paper from the back, being careful to minimize finger contact with the adhesive surface.
 Hold the dressing over the wound and line up the center of the dressing with the center of the wound.
 Place the dressing directly over the wound.
-For difficult to dress anatomical locations, such as the heel or the sacrum, a supplementary securing device, such as tape, may be required.
+For difficult-to-dress anatomical locations, such as the heel or sacrum, a supplementary securing device, such as tape, may be required.
 Discard any unused portion of the product after dressing the wound.